DillyzThe1/Switch-Toolbox/README.md

 ## New Features

-Opening & dumping *.barz.sz files!
+Changes to file formats:
+- BARS.ZS Support
+	- You can now open & dump Bars.ZS files!
 	- Saving is planned soon, but first I must figure out the headers.

-~~Viewing .BWAV files~~
+- ~~Viewing BWAV files~~
-- Delayed because I DON'T FEEL LIKE WORKING ALL OF THAT OUT :cryingspongebob:
+	- DELAYED: I don't feel like fully implementing this yet, as I don't feel like it's worth my time until the Bars.ZS support is finished.

+Changes to the hex editor:
+- Edit > Trim File now exists.
+	- This feature will cut off any data beyond a chosen point, intended for prefetch files.
+	- Currently, this only crops the file off at 0x00002070.
+This will be adjusted to the user's liking in the future.

 ## Original Features